Statutes of the National Union of Students in Norway – English

 § 2.2 Enrolment and resignation

-The decision to apply for membership must be made by the topmost elected student body at the individual higher education institution.
+The decision to apply for membership must be made by the uppermost elected student body at the individual higher education institution.
 In order to be assigned delegates to the annual General Assembly the following year, the application must be submitted to the Executive Committee before 1 October.
 Membership must be approved by the Central Board of the NSO by an absolute majority.
 If rejected by the Central Board, the applicant may appeal to the General Assembly of the NSO for a final decision.
 If the General Assembly also rejects the application, the applicant may submit a new application, at the start of the next Central Board election period at the earliest.
 Membership is valid from the start of the next school term following application approval.

 The decision to resign membership is made by the member; it must also be ratified by the same student body in the next election period before the resignation is valid.
 Membership is valid until the end of the school term during which ratification takes place.